The eProcurement strategy: GS1 and PEPPOL standards in healthcare

 Delivering better patient care through efficiency and transparency in NHS procurement

-The Department of Health (DH) published its eProcurement strategy (PDF) in 2014.
+The Department of Health and Social Care (DHSC) published its eProcurement strategy (PDF) in 2014.
 It set out a range of measures to enable transparency and efficiency in NHS procurement to help support patient safety.

 The strategy includes a mandate that means any service or product procured by an NHS Acute Trust in England must be compliant with GS1 standards.
 The current deadline for compliance is 2019/20.